 It’s well worth taking the time to think about what your business themes might be, what kind of atmosphere you want to create and how you want your visitors to feel.

-The truth though is no one knows your business better than you.
+The truth, though, is no one knows your business better than you.

-Even if you just put forward that you want it to be soft and welcoming, or calm and inspiring, loud and energetic, bold with hard lines, that gives us something to work with and a starting point to mock up some drafts that you can give even more direction and feedback on.
+Even if you just put forward that you want it to be soft and welcoming, or calm and inspiring, loud and energetic, bold with intricate lines, that gives us something to work with and a starting point to mock up some drafts that you can give even more direction and feedback on.

 They put it off and ignore approving the draft because they don’t feel confident about having a say or choosing the artistic direction.
-This really delays your project rollout and puts the brakes on the whole operation.
+This delays your project rollout and puts the brakes on the whole operation.

-We want people excited to open the draft and see the options, to say, ‘I love this, but this image really doesn’t work for me.’
+We want people excited to open the draft and see the options, to say, ‘I love this, but this image doesn’t work for me.’